 We finished Perry’s nine as evening advanced, and in spite of the heat, we felt invigorated.

 In our morning round that day, we had taken in the full breadth of 21st-century Prairie Dunes by playing all 18 holes from the tips.
 Even at a “mere” 6,900 yards, it felt (at least to me) like a championship brute.
-The green-to-tee walks were long, backwards, and often uphill, and from the elevated tees, I often found my field of vision dominated by gunsch rather than short grass.
+The green-to-tee walks were long, backwards, and frequently uphill.
+From the elevated back tees, I found my field of vision dominated by gunsch rather than short grass.
 It was a great, stern examination of golfing ability.

 We anticipated that Perry’s nine would be a different experience, but we didn’t know how different.
 Rather than a test, it felt like a charming adventure.
 As we followed the old transitions from hole to hole, the routing fit together like a puzzle.
 It returned to the clubhouse three different times, offering moments of respite before lighting out again for the dunes.
-The original landing zones, with their all their clever angles, came into focus, inspiring one of us to pull the head cover off his persimmon driver.
+The original landing zones came into focus, inspiring one of us to pull the head cover off his persimmon driver.
 Our imaginations wandered continually back to 1937: in the middle of a vast continent, an ideal course on ideal land, with wind—sometimes mild, sometimes fierce—generating variety day to day…

 Golf courses wear their histories, some better than others.
 At Prairie Dunes, time has been generous.
-There, preserved within a wonderful 18-hole course, sits my favorite nine-hole course in America, lovely and exacting and resilient, still available to the adventurous.
+The modern 18-hole course is wonderful, but within it sits my favorite nine-hole course in America, lovely and exacting and resilient, still available to the adventurous.